-How to Make This Mug Cake?
+How to Make Lotus Biscoff Microwave Mug Cake

 - Make sure that your mug is labeled as microwave-safe.

-- You may not get the best results the first few times you make mug cakes because the power of the microwave ovens is different and each microwave cooks differently this causes the baking time of the cake to be variable.
+- You may not get the best results the first few times you make mug cakes because the power of the microwave ovens is different and each microwave cooks differently, this causes the baking time of the cake to be variable.

 - Before starting, gather the ingredients and place them on the countertop.
 Measure the required ingredients accurately.

 - How do you keep a mug cake from overflowing?
-Don’t fill the mug more than half full otherwise you will end up with a huge mess all over your microwave.
+Don’t fill the mug more than half full otherwise, you will end up with a huge mess all over your microwave.

 - Avoid overmixing!
-Overmixing the batter will build up the gluten in the flour and resulting in tough, dense textured mug cake.
+Overmixing the batter will build up the gluten in the flour and resulting in a tough, dense textured mug cake.